br0kej/archaeo/README.md

 # `archaeo` - Code and Binary Archaeology

-`archaeo` is a CLI tool for extracting information from C/C++ source code and compiled binaries which is useful to conduct complexity and statistical analyse.
+`archaeo` is a CLI tool for extracting information from C/C++ source code and compiled binaries which is useful to conduct complexity and statistical analysis.

 > `archaeo` is currently in development and only supports source code
 > at the moment!